ReSpec Group Support Space Community Agreements

 No crosstalk

-On Zoom, talking over each other makes it impossible to understand folks.
+Over a video call, talking over each other makes it impossible to understand folks.

 So instead, let’s use visual indications if something that someone says really resonates with you.
 You can put a hand across your chest, or use hand gestures, or visual expressions.
-There’s also emoji reactions through Zoom.

 Use “I” Statements